 Kubernetes v1.14 [stable]

-Pods in Kubernetes 1.8 and later can have priority.
+Pods can have priority.
 Priority indicates the importance of a Pod relative to other Pods.
-When a Pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority Pods to make scheduling of the pending Pod possible.
-In a future Kubernetes release, priority will also affect out-of-resource eviction ordering on the Node.
+If a Pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority Pods to make scheduling of the pending Pod possible.

-To use priority and preemption in Kubernetes 1.8, follow these steps:
+To use priority and preemption:

 Add one or more PriorityClasses.

 priorityClassNameset to one of the added PriorityClasses.
 Of course you do not need to create the Pods directly; normally you would add

 priorityClassNameto the Pod template of a collection object like a Deployment.

 Keep reading for more information about these steps.

 Note: Kubernetes already ships with two PriorityClasses: